I3N0dWZm/I3N0dWZm.github.io/general/Retroarch_media_player_core.md

 ....
 ```

-#### generate a playlist for retroarch to find this or mutple playlists
+#### Generate a playlist for retroarch to find this or multiple playlists

 The example below calls the video m3u list with path, assined the core, the core used will pass the playlist to vlc.
 replace <user> with the username, update paths to correct locations.